moritzWa/wallawitsch-gmail.com/src/content/cas.md

 ## Distributed Cognition and Social Computing

 A second useful and related framework is the one of [Distributed Cognition](https://www.lri.fr/~mbl/Stanford/CS477/papers/DistributedCognition-TOCHI.pdf).
 It stated that cognitive processes are defined by the functional relationship among elements that participate in them and not by the spatial colocation of its elements.
 It also provides us with a framework to think about Collaborative Cognition, a system in which multiple intelligent agents collaboratively work on a problem.
-As example for such a collaboration are cognitive processes like brainstormings to which multiple humans and machines contribute.
+Examples for such a collaboration are cognitive processes like brainstorming to which multiple humans and machines contribute.

-This new and emargent field was termad [Social Computing](https://ieeexplore.ieee.org/document/9241509) by James Evans in September 2020.
-He discribes it as a the combination of socially inspired computer science and computationally enhanced social scienc, in which machines act as complements rather then substitutes of human cognition.
+This new and emergent field was termed [Social Computing](https://ieeexplore.ieee.org/document/9241509) by James Evans in September 2020.
+He describes it as the combination of socially inspired computer science and computationally enhanced social science, in which machines act as complements rather than substitutes for human cognition.

-One goal of the dicipiline is to engineer new social interaction between humans and machines that allow us to communicate better by taking into account human biases.
+One goal of the discipline is to engineer new social interaction between humans and machines that allows us to communicate better by taking into account human biases.

 We will look at cloud-architectures that describe the combination of cognitive modules for augmentation interfaces later.